Savory Superfood Tofu Quinoa Bowl

 Next, add the broccoli, dried cranberries, cauliflower, walnuts, almonds, turmeric, ginger, soy sauce, and honey.
 Saute until broccoli and cauliflower are cooked to your liking.
 (I like them a little crisp.)
 Remove from heat.

-Broccoli: You get a full serving of broccoli, which is packed with 2.5 grams of protein and 2.5 grams of fibers.
+Broccoli: You get a full serving of broccoli in this superfood tofu quinoa bowl, which is packed with 2.5 grams of protein and 2.5 grams of fibers.
 You are also getting 130% of your recommended amount of vitamin C.

 Garlic: On top of making every dish its added to delicious, garlic is also renown for its antibacterial, antiviral, anti-fungal, and antioxidant properties.